-Progress Grade.
+Progress Grade

 The progress grade (PRG), carrying no point value, is used primarily for multi-semester courses, such as thesis or certain special project courses which are spread over two terms.
 The progress grade will be awarded in MACS111, MACS112, and PHGN100 to students completing the course for the FIRST time who would otherwise have received a grade of "D" (an enrollment with a grade of "W" is not considered a completion).
-A student may appeal the assignment of the "PRG" grade to the Dean of Students.
+Subsequent to receiving a grade of "PRG," a student must receive a grade of "D" or higher to move on to the next course in a sequence.